wwymak/mojo-gpu-puzzles/book/src/puzzle_09/puzzle_09.md

 ### 📚 **Step 1: [Mojo GPU Debugging Essentials](./essentials.md)**

-**Foundation building** - Master the tools and workflow
+**Foundation building** - Learn the tools and workflow

 - Set up your debugging environment with `pixi` and CUDA-GDB
 - Learn the four debugging approaches: JIT vs binary, CPU vs GPU
-- Master essential CUDA-GDB commands for GPU kernel inspection
+- Learn essential CUDA-GDB commands for GPU kernel inspection
 - Practice with hands-on examples using familiar code from previous puzzles
 - Understand when to use each debugging approach